Fitness Leadership 11

 We caution you that while you can take our courses and exams as a high school student, you cannot be insured and therefore fully qualified to teach/train clients on your own, until you turn 19 years old.
 Anyone under 19 will require an adult to be responsible for them and their clients while teaching.
 We and our insurer, HUB International, cannot provide insurance of any kind for anyone who is under 19.
 You are welcome to search for an insurance company who will insure you under the age of majority but the likelihood of finding one is very small.

 When you turn 19, if you are still teaching/training, you will be re-certified and insured in whichever certification you hold.
 If there is a break in your teaching practice you can be re-evaluated according to the Challenging and Transferring policy (see the Certifications page) to re-certify.

 Please contact our Chair, Terri Roberts (email@example.com) who is also a licensed high school teacher, if you require further clarification.

 Please Note: We, the NSFA, are a professional association of exercise instructors and trainers who set & maintain our industry's teaching standards.
-The NSFA is in no way a branch of the provincial government (we are not even funded by them) and our involvement with this course is strictly as a courtesy at their discretion.
+The NSFA is not branch of the provincial government and our involvement with this course is strictly as a courtesy at their discretion.
 We are not in regular contact with the Department of Education's Phys Ed authority nor do we have any authority over them, or their administrative or their decision making processes.
 If you have any concerns about this course you must contact the Department of Education directly.
 The current Minister of Education is The Honourable Becky Druhan who can be reached here: https://nslegislature.ca/members/profiles/becky-druhan

 The Nova Scotia Fitness Association is a non-profit organization.